Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_basics.md

     func void_function() -> void:
         return # Can't return a value

+Note:
-.. note:: Non-void functions must **always** return a value, so if your code has
+ Non-void functions must **always** return a value, so if your code has
           branching statements (such as an `if`/`else` construct), all the possible paths must have a return.
 E.g., if you have a `return` inside an `if` block but not after it, the editor will raise an